Financial Services Marketing: Best Digital Practices Guide 2020

 - Proper schema markup for financial services.

 Fact: More than 50 percent of banks either don’t measure ROI at all or measure it in less than 25 percent of their campaigns.

 It turns out that most financial companies are not that good at financial services marketing.
 Not only are they not aware of the latest fintech marketing trends, such as financial apps and influencer marketing, but they often don’t even measure ROI at all.

-Fortunately, there are full-cycle digital marketing agencies like ComboApp, which provides marketing services to financial institutions.
-ComboApp has a proven track record of helping financial companies develop and market mobile banking solutions that increase online transactions, encourage loyalty, and enable a better user experience, making it a great partner for those financial companies that would rather avoid making rookie mistakes and instantly outpace their competition.
+Fortunately, there are full-cycle digital marketing agencies like ComboApp, that provide digital marketing for financial services.
+ComboApp has a proven track record of helping financial companies develop and market mobile banking solutions that increase online transactions, encourage loyalty, and enable a better user experience.
+This makes ComboApp a great partner for those financial companies that would rather avoid making rookie mistakes so they can instantly outpace their competition.

-Personalization has been a top financial marketing trend for some time now, and it’s definitely not going away in 2020—quite the opposite.
+Personalization has been a top financial marketing trend for some time now, and it is definitely not going away in 2020—quite the opposite.
 Artificial intelligence (AI) capable of extracting useful insights from massive collections of customer data is expected to usher in the era of hyper-personalization.
-Already, 33 percent of customers are ready to abandon a company if it’s unable to provide them with relevant content and services, making generalized communication a thing of the past.
+Already, 33 percent of customers are ready to abandon a company if they are unable to provide them with relevant content and services, making generalized communication a thing of the past.
 Analyzing how customers engage with your online presence, from keywords to the pages they visit, is one just tool in the digital marketing kit that will help you personalize and target your efforts effectively.
 A financial services marketing agency such as ComboApp can help you develop a data driven approach to personalized content and build strong relationships with customers.